 Description

-This telephone kiosk is situated behind a small wall at the east end of a car park at the centre of the village.
-Approximately 35m to the west stand 1-9 Church Street, a row of terraced houses listed together at Grade II.
-Opposite these, approximately 45m from the kiosk, stand the Almshouses and their garden wall and gate piers (collectively listed at Grade II).
-Directly to the west of this is the Grade I Church of All Saints, and 30m to the east of the kiosk stands Trinity Cottage and adjoining corner shop and house (Grade II).
-The kiosk stands at the centre of this proliferation of listed buildings.
-In the car park where the kiosk stands there is also an unlisted war memorial.
+It sits behind a small wall at the east end of a car park in the centre of the village.
+The surrounding area includes terraced houses at 1–9 Church Street (Grade II), the Almshouses and their garden wall and gate piers (collectively Grade II), the Grade I Church of All Saints, and Trinity Cottage and adjoining corner shop and house (Grade II).
+Also present in the car park is an unlisted war memorial.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.